remytr/Ecommerce_Products/README.md

 # Ecommerce_Products
-[Dashboard](https://github.com/remytr/Ecommerce_Products/blob/main/PowerBI%20Export.pdf) providing analysis on which inventory to re-stock for an e-commerce business in the UK.
+Outcome: [Dashboard](https://github.com/remytr/Ecommerce_Products/blob/main/PowerBI%20Export.pdf) providing analysis on which inventory to re-stock for an e-commerce business in the UK.

 A fictional e-commerce business has been acquired and the acquiring company wants to maximise profit for the e-commerce business.
 They aim to do this by stocking the most profitable inventory.
-Given data regarding product details, product cost, product price...
+Given data regarding product details, product cost, product price, etc.

 ### Process
-1. Data exploration and data cleaning.
+1. Data exploration in Google Cloud BigQuery.
+2. Data Cleaning.
+3. Data Visualisation in Power BI.